diodesign/diosix/docs/architecture.md

 ---

-## Hierarchical forking model
+## Hierarchical guest model

 The first VM loaded by the hypervisor at boot is known as the Root VM.
 This VM acts as the progenitor for all other guests, similar to how the `init` process functions in Unix-like operating systems.

-Any guest VM, starting with the Root VM, can fork itself or manage its direct children, including starting, stopping, killing, or rebooting them.
+Any guest VM, starting with the Root VM, can run and manage its direct children, including starting, stopping, killing, or rebooting them.
 A parent VM is entirely responsible for the lifecycle and resources of its descendants.
 This recursive structure delegates resource management to the parent VMs rather than